Geometric quantum discord for two-qubit X-states: General X-states

-For more general X-states, it is not the case that there exist a X-state CCS for each $\rho_X$.
-In fact, for the A-classical X-states is the subset of A-classical states, the minimal Bures distance between $\rho_X$ and the set of A-classical X-state provide a upper bound for Bures GQD for general X-states $\rho_X$, namely,
+For general X-states, it is not the case that there exist an X-state CCS for each $\rho_X$.
+In fact, since the A-classical X-states is the subset of A-classical states, the minimal Bures distance between $\rho_X$ and the set of A-classical X-state provides an upper bound for Bures distance of discord for X-state $\rho_X$, namely,

 where $C_{A_X}$ is the set of all A-classical X states.
-Obviously, this inequality become to equality for these states which has X-state CCS.
-In addition, the GQD can be indeed a upper bound for some case.
-For example, a X-state with $a=b=\frac{1}{3}$, $ |x|=|y|=c=d=\frac{1}{6}$, then
+Obviously, this inequality becomes to equality for these states which have X-state CCS.
+In addition, the Bures distance of discord can be indeed an upper bound for some case.
+For example, an X-state with $a=b=\frac{1}{3}$, $ |x|=|y|=c=d=\frac{1}{6}$, then